-Enable the Kisi + Azure Directory integration
+Enable the Azure AD integration

 Note: To be able to set this integration up, you’ll have to have the correct permissions in Azure which is Global Admin.
 Also, this integration needs to be set up using the Kisi master account, essentially the login you used to create the place.
 In Azure, you will need the following permissions:

 Emails added must be active email addresses.
 If an account with an inactive mailbox is added into Kisi as a member, email delivery will fail, and the account will automatically be blacklisted by Kisi's mail servers.